 In a career marked by the publication of 11 highly regarded books of fiction and nonfiction, O’Brien published a staggering number of articles, essays and reviews in publications including The New York Times, New York Magazine, The Los Angeles Times, The New Yorker, the Irish Times and the James Joyce Quarterly.

-O'Brien's credentials also included dozens of professional presentations as both critic and creative writer, technical consulting for the film adaptation of his own books and the cinematic projects of others, serving on many master's degree and doctoral committees at The University of Tulsa, and public outreach through lectures, workshops and readings.
+O’Brien’s credentials also included dozens of professional presentations as both critic and creative writer, technical consulting for the film adaptation of his own books and the cinematic projects of others, serving on many master’s degree and doctoral committees at TU, and public outreach through lectures, workshops and readings.

 It seems fitting here to share the words of the Irish poet Richard Murphy, who invokes the name of a fellow countryman in describing O’Brien’s penchant for a good scoop and an even better story: “Like Seamus Heaney, Darcy always kept his ear and feet close to the ground.”